 Isaac Pastor-Chermak is a cellist, conductor, and teacher.
-Educated at the San Francisco Conservatory of Music, the University of California, Berkeley, and the University of Idaho, he performs and conducts a repertoire spanning 500 years on instruments ranging from baroque cello, violoncello piccolo and viola da gamba to the most experimental electronic instruments.
+Educated at the San Francisco Conservatory of Music and the University of California, Berkeley, he performs and conducts a repertoire spanning 500 years on instruments ranging from baroque cello, violoncello piccolo and viola da gamba to the most experimental electronic instruments.

-Based in Northern California, Pastor-Chermak is currently Principal Cellist of Portland Opera and Waterloo-Cedar Falls Symphony, Associate Principal Cellist of Stockton Symphony, and a member of Dayton Philharmonic, Monterey Symphony, and Santa Cruz Symphony.
+Pastor-Chermak is currently Principal Cellist of Portland Opera and Waterloo-Cedar Falls Symphony, Associate Principal Cellist of Stockton Symphony, and a member of Santa Barbara Symphony, Dayton Philharmonic, Monterey Symphony, and Santa Cruz Symphony.
 In the summers, he is an orchestra member at the Eisenstadt Classical Music Festival in Austria.
-He is the cellist of Black Cedar Trio, a flute-cello-guitar ensemble, and frequently partners with pianist Miles Graber in sonata programs.
+He is the cellist of Black Cedar Trio, the only professional flute-cello-guitar ensemble in the country; and frequently partners with pianists Miles Graber and Alison Lee in sonata programs.

 Browse to the "events" tab for upcoming concerts, and the "about" tab for a full biography.